-A principal goal of the Cornell Electron Storage Ring Test Accelerator program [16] is to investigate performance limitations in future high-energy low-emittance rings.
+A principal goal of the Cornell Electron Storage Ring Test Accelerator program [14] is to investigate performance limitations in future high-energy low-emittance rings.
 These studies include measurements of electron cloud buildup caused by synchrotron-radiation-induced photoemission on the surface of the vacuum chamber.
-The CESR ring stores positron and electron beams of energy 1.8 GeV to 5.3 GeV, arranged in bunches spaced in intervals of 4 or 14 ns, with bunch populations ranging up to 1.6×10^{11} .
-A variety of detectors sensitive to cloud electrons incident on the vacuum chamber wall have been used to study cloud buildup [17-21].
+The CESR ring stores positron and electron beams of energy 1.8 GeV to 5.3 GeV arranged in bunches spaced in intervals of 4 or 14 ns with bunch populations ranging up to 1.6×10^{11} .
+A variety of detectors sensitive to cloud electrons incident on the vacuum chamber wall have been commissioned [15-17].
+Recently, we developed a novel method for time-resolved measurements of electron cloud buildup in a quadrupole magnet.